WxTu/CIFReNet/README.md

 We use [Cityscapes](https://www.cityscapes-dataset.com/), [Camvid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) and [Helen](http://www.f-zhou.com/fa_code.html) datasets.
 To train a model on these datasets, download datasets from official websites.

 Our backbone network is pre-trained on the ImageNet dataset provided by [F. Li et al](http://www.image-net.org/).
-You can download publically available pre-trained MobileNet v2 from their this [website](https://github.com/ansleliu/LightNet).
+You can download publically available pre-trained MobileNet v2 from this [website](https://github.com/ansleliu/LightNet).

 ## Code Structure
 - `data/Dataset.py`: process the dataset before passing to the network.